Stereo vs. Mono (WFMT-Jim Unrath story)

 Jan 9, 2004

-> > they hadn't meant them to be heard just that way: stereophonically.
+Dontaitchicago wrote: "Brahms, Tchaikovsky, and others would never have written their interlocking 'across-the-stage' string passages if they hadn't meant them to be heard just that way: stereophonically."

 To each his own.
 To me, it's instantly noticable most of the time.
 I recently bought the Yedang/Pipeline CD transfer of Rozhdestvensky's Mahler 10 adagio, and immediately noticed that it was in mono, whereas the LP (which I hadn't heard in maybe 15 or 20 years) had been in stereo, and not even very wide stereo.